House Arrest (1996 film): Plot

-Matt also brings his bulldog Cosmo and two younger brothers Jimmy and Teddy who come armed with sleeping bags and T.J. brings his boa constrictor Spot.
-When Grover asks what is going on in response to his friends setting up camp at his house, T.J. replies with "Our parents could be down there for months!"
+Matt also brings his bulldog, Cosmo, and two younger brothers, Jimmy and Teddy, who come armed with sleeping bags and T.J. brings his boa constrictor, Spot.
+When Grover asks what is going on in response to his friends setting up camp at his house, T.J. says, "Our parents could be down there for months!"

 Ned and Janet almost talk Grover into letting them out, but Donald threatens him with legal action.
-Grover finds out that his dream girl Brooke Figler is also having parental problems: her mother Cindy acts like a teenager, going so far as to trying to hang out with Brooke's friends.
+Grover finds out that his crush, Brooke Figler, is also having parental problems: her mother, Cindy, acts awkward, going so far as to trying to hang out with her friends.
 Grover invites her to lock Cindy up with the rest.

 The children begin to help their parents solve their problems.
 They try to find a way out of the basement while getting along and seeing what each of their problems are.
 The children also work out their differences with each other above.
 They eventually give in and up to the police led by Chief Rocco.
 Their parents are set free.

 Some time later, Ned and Janet reconcile and took a second honeymoon to Hawaii.
-Vic and Louise's marriage lasted past the two-year mark and they are expecting another child.
+Vic and Louise's marriage lasts past the two-year mark and they are expecting another child.
 Donald and Gwenna get divorced, though she later goes back to law school and they open up a law firm together.
-Cindy starts dating other men instead of intruding on Brooke's dates.
-Also, Grover and Brooke became sweethearts and she passionately kisses him in front of their classmates at school.
-He concludes that if his parents ever try to get divorced again, he might think of locking them in the attic.
+Cindy starts dating other guys instead of intruding on Brooke's dates.
+Also, Grover and Brooke became a couple and she passionately kisses him in front of their classmates at school.
+He concludes that if Ned and Janet ever try to get divorced again, he might think of locking them in the attic.